 The school will liaise with outside agencies as required for each student.
-The agencies who are frequently involved with the school will meet once every 2 weeks for a Multi-Agency meeting.
 Relevant students will be discussed and action plans agreed.
 Parental consent will be sought to discuss individual students.

 Assessment/Monitoring

 Examinations

 Access Arrangements (see P7)

 - Students will be identified for access arrangements by appropriate staff. - Students will be tested by a specialist assessor. - Staff will be informed of Access Arrangements - Classroom practice will be offered in line with access arrangements. - For students who qualify for a laptop, teachers may use computers by arrangement as part of the student's normal way of working.
 If the student needs a laptop for the exam then the teacher should request one through the SENDCo well in advance of any mocks or final examinations.